ViewableGravy/CSharp-Composition-Library/README.md

 ### 2. Entity
   The Entity class is the base class for entities within an application.
 It contains the logic for storing, retrieving and utilising IComponents.
 The constructor Injects a/the ComponentFactory and uses it to create new internal components.
 Using it's method, you can query the Entity for a particular component, to either Add, Remove or Retrieve the component

-### 3. IComponent
+### 3. Component
-  This is the primary interface for components to implement within an application.
+  This is the primary class for components to extend within an application.
 It allows a class to be used within the ECS system as a Component and added to Entities.
+There is also an Interface that should be used when the component doesn't need a reference to the parent Entity

 # Example: